UCD in the Community was established in 2016, to support and promote civic engagement across the UCD community. Civic engagement is defined as:

-UCD in the Community directly contributes to the UCD Strategy 2015 - 2020, and in particular to:
+UCD in the Community directly contributes to the UCD Strategy 2020-2024: Rising to the Future, and in particular to:

-Objective six: Build our engagement locally, nationally and internationally, and
+Core Objective Three: Continue to build our engagement locally, nationally and internationally, and

 While it is acknowledged that UCD has a long tradition of positively contributing to the needs of society, the UCD in the Community initiative has provided a structure through which civic engagement can be further embedded and increased throughout the university.
 In the short time since its establishment, UCD in the Community has greatly enhanced the contribution UCD is making to our local, national and international communities.